-The New Zealand shot putter Tom Walsh has continued his winning form two weeks after winning the world champs, with victory at the latest Diamond League meeting in Birmingham.
+The outstanding form of New Zealand shot putter Tom Walsh continues, with victory in the latest Diamond League meeting in Zurich.